 Because Gargoyle Geckos are nocturnal, UVB lighting is not needed.
 That being said, Gargoyle Geckos can benefit from UVB lighting.
 It can stimulate their appetite and also help mimic their natural environment in the wild.
 If you decide to provide your gecko with UVB lighting, be sure to use a T5 or T8 bulb with 5% UVB.
 Unless your house gets extremely cold, room temperature should be fine for these geckos.
 We keep our cage between 78-82 degrees during the day with a night-time drop down to 75 degrees.
 Gargoyle geckos are not tolerant towards high heat, so make sure that the tank never exceeds the low 80's.
 And, if your house is too cold, the use of a 50 watt ceramic heat emitter will help raise your tank's temperature.
 Be sure to always have a digital thermometer in your enclosure so that you can closely monitor the temperature in the tank.

 A hatchling (between 1-10 grams) should be kept in a smaller container.
-We use tall shoebox size containers with holes in the sides to house our hatchlings.
+We use 8x8x12" PVC enclosures for our hatchlings.
 At around 10 grams, you should upgrade them to a 10 gallon vertically oriented tank or an equivalent sized tub.
-Then, once they reach 20 grams, you should move them to their adult enclosure which should be 30 gallons in size.
-We house all our adults in large All-access Rubbermaid tubs because it helps keep in humidity.
+Then, once they reach 20 grams, you should move them to their adult enclosure which should be 30 gallons in size and approximately 18x18x24" in dimensions.
+We keep all our adults in 18x18x24" PVC enclosures which help lock in heat and humidity.
 Different enclosures work for different climates.
-If you live in a dry climate, a tub will lock in humidity.
+If you live in a dry climate, a tub or PVC enclosure will lock in humidity.
 If you live in a humid climate, a tank will provided needed ventilation to insure mold does not start to grow.
 Being an arboreal species, they will thrive better in tall tanks with vertical climbing spaces.

 We use paper towels will newly acquired geckos, as well as any gecko under 20 grams.
 Since it's sometimes hard to tell if your gecko is eating at such a small size, the paper towels make it easy to see the poop in the tank.
-Once the gecko exceeds 20 grams, we switch the substrate to eco earth or organic potting soil mix in order to help maintain humidity.
+Once the gecko exceeds 20 grams, we switch the substrate to Reptisoil in order to help maintain humidity.
 The substrate should be moist, but there should be no standing water.
+This species can also be put in a bioactive enclosure.

 Because Gargoyle Geckos are a tropical species, they require higher levels of humidity.
 We recommend keeping their humidity between 60-80%.
 Having a digital hygrometer in the cage will help measure the humidity levels in your tank.
 We recommend misting 1-2 times daily allowing for a drying out period during the day. so that your gecko can drink water from leaves or decor in your tank.
 If humidity requirements are not met, the gecko will have issues shedding as well as the risk of becoming dehydrated.
 If you cannot mist daily, we recommend purchasing a MistKing so that the tank will automatically be misted daily.